 Reporting requirements

-The CSRD helps companies comply with the CSDDD’s disclosure obligations under Article 4.
+The CSRD helps companies comply with the CSDDD’s disclosure obligations.

 Climate change mitigation

-The CSRD demands the disclosure of transition plans which demonstrate compatibility with the 1.5 °C goal of the Paris Agreement.
+Both the CSRD and the CSDDD demand the adoption of a transition plan that demonstrates compatibility with the 1.5°C goal of the Paris Agreement.